awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-httpclients.md

-# Tracing Calls to Downstream HTTP Web Services Using the X\-Ray SDK for Python<a name="xray-sdk-python-httpclients"></a>
+# Tracing calls to downstream HTTP web services using the X\-Ray SDK for Python<a name="xray-sdk-python-httpclients"></a>

 When your application makes calls to microservices or public HTTP APIs, you can use the X\-Ray SDK for Python to instrument those calls and add the API to the service graph as a downstream service\.